-Another way in which systems can potentially increase their robustness to input noise is through non-local feedback or feedforward loops.
-We now investigate the relative change to the stationary variance and ACF curvature in the final compartment of a system with an additional transfer from compartment $n$ to compartment $m$ of magnitude $\varepsilon$ (\cref{fig5}a).
+In this section, we investigate the relative change to the stationary variance and ACF curvature in the final compartment of a system with an additional transfer from compartment $n$ to compartment $m$ of magnitude $\varepsilon$ (\cref{fig6}a).
 A transfer with $m < n$ is considered a feedback, with $m > n$ a feedforward.
 Since the within system dynamics are deterministic, a transfer with $m = n$ has no net effect on the dynamics.

-The results in \cref{fig5}b,c show that the output variance can be reduced, potentially significantly, through a feedback.
+The results in \cref{fig6}b,c show that the output variance can be reduced, potentially significantly, through a feedback.
 For the system considered, a feedback from the final to the first compartment has the largest effect, yielding a reduction of over 30\% to the stationary standard deviation.
-In \cref{fig5}d,e we show a similar affect on the curvature of the ACF.
+In \cref{fig6}d,e we show a similar affect on the curvature of the ACF.
 Interestingly, feedbacks from the second last compartment to the first compartment, or the last to the second, yield the greatest reduction in the curvature of the ACF.
 We also observe a non-linear relationship between the magnitude of the feedback and the ACF curvature.
 For example, a small ($\varepsilon = 0.1$) feedforward rate from the first to the last compartment yields a reduction in the ACF curvature whereas a large ($\varepsilon = 1$) feedforward rate yields an increase in the curvature.